-All Indie authors know that they need to have an author website and build relationships with potential readers.
-You know about the importance of book launches, book reviews and even business cards as elements in marketing your book.
+You know the importance of book launches, book reviews, and even business cards in marketing your book.
 But do you need new book marketing ideas?

 Book sales come from activity, so let’s get active with some free book marketing ideas.